alertlogic/nepal-client-libs/packages/responder/README.md

 A lightweight client library for interacting with the Responder API.

-This library uses @al/responder as its HTTP provider interface.
+This library uses @al/responder as its HTTP provider interface. you can handle actions task and the workflow.

 ## Disclaimer